PeteJohnson2/SimpleDataStreamPipelines/README.md

 ## Features

-1. SourceSink Application to create changes/events/requests to be processed by the DataStreams.
+1. SourceSink Application to create changes/events/requests to be processed by the DataStreams implemented in Kotlin.
 2. DatabaseToRest DataStream that uses Debezium to receive the changes in a table and send them to a rest endpoint.
 3. SoapToDb DataStream that receives Soap requests and stores them in a database with Jpa.
 4. EventToFile DataStream that receives Kafka events and stores them in files on the filesystem.